Why Having an Online Presence Is Important for Job Searching

 What does that mean to you?
 Simply that hiring managers aren’t going to spend tons of their department’s time and money on fancy recruiting tools, databases, or placement firms.
 Most job boards are outside their budgets as well.

 Instead, they’re going to rely on the cheapest and fastest ways of getting a stack of résumés, which often means leveraging their employees’ referral network, LinkedIn, and maybe even Twitter.
 They want to get through the process of finding the right candidate as quickly as possible so they can focus on other priorities.

 Having a positive, consistent presence on various social media sites makes it easier for hiring managers to find you.
 Plus, with all the relationships you’re building through networking, an employee referral may take your résumé to the top of the pile.

 If your next boss is using social media to find talent, then you need to be on social media sites, too.
-If all you’re doing is sending your résumé out to numerous companies via job boards and hoping for a phone call, you might not make it past the screening process at most companies or organizations.
+If all you’re doing is sending your résumé out to numerous companies via job boards and hoping for a phone call, you’ll likely not make it past the screening process at most companies or organizations.

 Why?
-Because the company may be wading through hundreds of other generic looking résumés.
-And when candidates send out general applications without really reading about the job, they can even get blacklisted.
+Because the company may be wading through hundreds of other generic-looking résumés.
+And when candidates send out general applications without researching the job, they can even get blacklisted.